antoinepod/Snake/README.md

 <h1 align="center">Welcome to my Snake 👋</h1>

 <br/>
-This project is a snake game made for arcade machines, you need to use a controller with a joystick to be able to play.
+This project is a snake game made for arcade machines.

 I made it in 2 days with C++ and SFML library, during my 2nd year at Epitech Lille.